 As well as the price of the room itself, you will be charged a fee of about 10Kn to cover the cost of registering you with the police (see Crime and personal safety), and a residence tax (boravišna pristojba) of 7–10Kn per person per night, which is the local tourist association’s main source of funding.

 Apartments (apartmani) usually consist of a self-contained unit or floor of a house with its own kitchen and bathroom, maybe a small lounge and possibly a terrace for sitting outside.
 Two-person apartments often provide much more convenience, comfort and value for money than a double room in a hotel, and even single travellers – who will have to pay the price of a double – may find apartments favourably priced compared to bland hotel rooms.
 For those travelling as a family or in a group, apartments offer excellent value, providing that sleeping quarters are not too cramped – check how many beds are crammed into a single bedroom before accepting.

-Two-person apartments generally cost around 350–500Kn per night in high season.
-Where available, four-person apartments cost around 450–800Kn, six-person apartments 600–900Kn.
-The higher the price, the more likely you are to get a central location, TV and a parking space, should you need it.
+Two-person apartments generally cost around 400–600Kn per night in high season.
+Where available, four-person apartments cost around 500–800Kn, six-person apartments 600–900Kn.
+The higher the price, the more likely you are to get a central location, TV and a parking space.